Skip to main content

 SDSU Extension Food Safety Field Specialist

 It’s an exciting time to be a food processor in the state of South Dakota.
 Now more than ever, we are seeing food processors and entrepreneurs bringing products, not only to farmers markets, but also to retail stores as well.
-With this in mind, it can be difficult to navigate through how to bring food products to retail that are not only in regulatory compliance, but are also safe.
-This article is meant to provide regulatory guidance and outline the necessary steps required that must be met to allow for the sale of foods to retail stores.
+With this in mind, it can be difficult to navigate through how to bring food products to retail that are not only in regulatory compliance but are also safe.
+This article is meant to provide regulatory guidance and outline the necessary steps required that must be met to allow for the sale of foods to in different selling venues, which include selling under the cottage food law, to retail stores, and selling interstate or wholesale.

 Food Safety and Evaluation of Products